rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I was recently involved in a big rewrite of a JS application.
 It is one of these apps that can be described as: _was easy to write, is hard to maintain or understand_.
-I am sure very few readers will be surprised by existence of a hard to maintain JS application, but let's put taking about this aspect aside.
+I am sure very few readers will be surprised by the existence of a hard to maintain JS application, but let's put talking about this aspect aside.
 Is writing "easy" code the same as generating excessive cognitive load for the maintainers?
 I think it typically is, it is not that hard to incrementally develop a non penetrable maze.
 Maintaining some code structure to manage the cognitive load is not "easy".